 - I will set up a customized search portal during our first appointment.
 This is different and more accurate than Zillow.

 - This allows you to stay informed of NEW listings and COMING SOONs BEFORE they hit the market.

 - We will review helpful tools within your custom portal to help keep you organized.

-- Best Practice – Remember to eliminate homes first then select between your top Three.
+- Best Practice – Remember to eliminate homes first then select between your top Three to five.
 This make you a more competitive buyer.

 Question – What is the best way to communicate homes I’m interested in seeing to you?

-- Call, email or text me with MLS # & few times you want to see the home.
+- Call, email or text me with MLS # or address & few times you want to see the home.

 - I am accessible and responsive.
 Please provide 24 to 48 hours notice to see homes if possible.

 Question – Can you explain the Home Inspections Process?